SchRob/angular-battleship-game/README.md

 ### KI

-Don't complaiun - there is no KI.
+Don't complain - there is no KI.
 The opponent just fires randomly at your coordinates.
 It's just a showcase game ;-)

 ## Development server